As ocean-ward he fell, Little Ray could hear

 Rhyming Helps Reading

 How Rhyming Helps Reading.
-Researchers established a correlation between the greater number of nursery rhymes known by a child and better phonological knowledge.
-(Maclean, Bryant, and Bradley, 1987)
+Researchers established a correlation between the number of nursery rhymes known by children and their phonological knowledge levels.
+(Maclean, Bryant and Bradley, 1987)

 Exchange?
 Rhyme develops hearing and sight skills.
 Children read by recognizing words.
 They move on to devour entire stories.
 All the while, they develop abilities to put knowledge and understanding of new concepts to use.